 In determining the accounting for collaboration agreements, the Company follows the provisions of Emerging Issues Task Force, or EITF, Issue 00-21, Revenue Arrangements with Multiple Deliverables, or EITF 00-21, for multiple element revenue arrangements.
 EITF 00-21 provides guidance on whether an arrangement that involves multiple revenue-generating activities or deliverables should be divided into separate units of accounting for revenue recognition purposes and, if this division is required, how the arrangement consideration should be allocated among the separate units of accounting.
-If the arrangement constitutes separate units of accounting for each unit.
+If the arrangement constitutes separate units of accounting according to the EITF's separation criteria, a revenue-recognition policy must be determined for each unit.
 If the arrangement constitutes a single unit of accounting, the revenue-recognition policy must be determined for the entire arrangement.

 Research fee revenue is earned and recognized as research is performed and related expenses are incurred.
-Non-refundable upfront fees are deferred and recognized as revenue on a straight-line basis over the expected development period.
+Non-refundable upfront fees are deferred and recognized as revenue on a straight-line basis over the expected development period to the extent such fees are attributable to a specific licensed product candidate or otherwise over the expected period of the Company's performance obligations.